GubanovKN/aspnetcore-backend-template/README.md

   3. After login in Google you will redirect in config page with more get params
   4. Then copy "code" parameter and paste in swagger body request users/authenticate-google
 #### Parameter "code" maybe in URL Encode, should decode before paste in body request
+## Tests
+  Repos has file api.postman_collection.json, import this file to Postman for test routes